Naveen Garg: Awards and recognitions

 Naveen Garg has secured the Wilhelm Bessel Research Award instituted by Alexander von Humboldt Foundation in Germany in 2001.
 The award is given to scientists and scholars from abroad, internationally renowned in their field, who are expected to produce cutting-edge achievements having a seminal influence on their discipline beyond their immediate field of work.
 He was awarded the Career Award for Young Teachers instituted by All India Council for Technical Education in 2004.
 The award recognizes young talented teachers who have established competence in their area of specialization.
 The Indian National Academy of Engineering recognized his talent by presenting him with Young Engineer Award in 2005 and Indian National Science Academy awarded him the Young Scientist Medal in 2006.
 Also, he has been elected as a fellow of Indian Academy of Sciences, Bangalore and Indian National Academy of Engineering in the year 2014 and 2020 respectively in recognition of his contribution to engineering and technology.
+In 2017, he became a laureate of the Asian Scientist 100 by the Asian Scientist.